Key Switch Song Transposer Logo

 As a public beta, this release includes some minor known issues:

-• When viewing this web page with Internet Explorer 8 you might see only this column of text; if so you'll find Key Switch positioned awkwardly in the lower portion of this page.
-Intenet Explorer is the only browser with this display problem.
+• Most current browsers display Key Switch as intended.
+However, when viewing this web page with Internet Explorer 8 you might see only this column of text—if so you'll find Key Switch positioned awkwardly in the lower portion of this page.
+Internet Explorer is the only browser with this display problem.
 We recommend using Firefox, which is a superior browser in countless ways.
 If you don't want to switch browsers then click for a full screen version of Key Switch.

-• As mentioned, the music applications here on TheoreticallyCorrect require Flash Player.
-Apple has intentionally blocked Flash from running on an iPhone and iPad.
+• Apple has intentionally blocked Flash from running on an iPhone and iPad.
 This stance is likely to continue until Apple and Adobe resolve their disputes.
+Subsequently Adobe stopped developing Flash for Android and other mobile devices.
+If you're mobile device has Flash you can run Key Switch there.
+But otherwise you'll need to run it on a computer.

 • Apple's Safari browser sometimes has issues when running Flash applications.
 If Safari, or your Macintosh slows to a crawl, quit Safari and use Firefox.
 Firefox seems to coexist perfectly well with Flash.
 Quitting Safari often unburdens the processor(s) and returns the Mac to an uncrippled state, so that's an option too.